STEP 1: Download and complete the application

 A. The applicant must file a Notice of Proposed Construction or Alteration with the Federal Aviation Administration (FAA) through the submittal of FAA Form 7460-1 per the requirements outlined in FAR Part 77.
 THIS PROCESS MAY TAKE UP TO 120 DAYS, SO MAKE SURE TO FILE EARLY.
 LCPA will suspend the Tall Structures Permit review process until FAA findings of aeronautical effect are received and reviewed.

 B. Once the applicant obtains the necessary FAA findings of aeronautical effect, it is their responsibility to forward them, along with an updated Tall Structures Permit application to LCPA in order to continue the Tall Structures Permit review process.
-LCPA will have an additional 35 calendar days to consider the review criteria in Florida Administrative Code AC-13-7 Section B(3) in conjunction with the FAA findings of aeronautical effect, forward the application to FDOT for a 15 day concurrent review and comment period and issue a Tier 2 Permit approval or denial.
+LCPA will have an additional 35 calendar days to consider the review criteria in Lee County Administrative Code AC-13-7 Section B(3) in conjunction with the FAA findings of aeronautical effect, forward the application to FDOT for a 15 day concurrent review and comment period and issue a Tier 2 Permit approval or denial.
 A Tier 2 Tall Structures Permit will be valid for a period of one year after the date of issuance, unless otherwise noted on the permit.

 STEP 4: Comply with the conditions of your permit